Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Navigate to `Eta/Impl`
 -	Run `make all` to build Reactor and its dependencies.
 This will link to the fully functional libraries provided in the `Libs` location of the `Elektron-SDK-BinaryPack` repository.
--	Run `make stubs` to build only the Stub libraries.
-This will overwrite libraries in the `Libs` location with the compiled Stub libraries.
+-	Run `make stubs` to build only the Stub libraries.  **WARNING** This will overwrite libraries in the `Libs` location with the compiled Stub libraries.
 -	Run `make rsslVA` to build only Reactor and its dependencies.
 This will link to the fully functional libraries provided in the `Libs` location.
 This is the same as the `make all` target.

 This will build both static and shared versions of the libraries and will build Optimized libraries by default.
 If Optimized_Assert libraries are preferred, this can be modified from within the makefiles.

 **NOTE:** If you are using shared libraries, you will need to run the LinuxSoLink or SolarisSoLink to properly soft link for versioned libraries.
+These are located in the submodule folder under your clone location and then `Elektron-SDK-BinaryPack/Cpp-C/Eta`

 **For Windows**: